healthonrails/annolid/README.md

 ```

 ## How to convert labelme labeled dataset to COCO format?
+:warning: You might need to reinstall annolid because it requires `labelme`
+and `pycocotools` now.
 ```bash
 cd annold
 python main.py --labelme2coco=/path/to/my_labeled_images --to /path/to/my_dataset_coco --labels=/path/to/my_labels.txt --vis=True